 - 1. The conduct of an athlete in uniform is fully covered in the Rules and Regulations of the North Carolina High School Athletic Association. - 2.
-It is the responsibility of the home team to provide the faculty supervision at all athletic contests.
-Police protection is required for all varsity football and basketball games. - 3.
-Responsibility for the enforcement of all regulation and rules rests with the Principal, Coach and Columbus County Schools. - 4.
+Athletes are not to be permitted to shout at individuals, teams, or spectators from the school bus or when leaving the athletic facility.
+This includes chants.
+These may be allowed after leaving the opponents campus or the visiting team has left the vicinity. - 3.
+Responsibility for the enforcement of all regulation and rules rests with the principal, coach and Columbus County Schools. - 4.
 Regarding athletic fighting and being ejected from a game - a.
-The head coach of the sport shall report the incident to the Athletic Director and Principal. - b.
+The head coach of the sport shall report the incident to the athletic director and principal. - b.
 The school athletic director and the booking office shall report to the Columbus County Schools Board of Education when an athlete is ejected from a game for fighting (Superintendent and Assistant Superintendent). - 5.
-All rules and regulations for the successful operation of an athletic program not covered in this manual may be found in the North Carolina High School Athletic Association Handbook.
+Students athletes may not, at any time, make derogatory or inflammatory comments/postings on social media about any school team or fellow competitor.
+Disciplinary actions will be at the discretion of the coach, athletic director, and principal.